-The obligation to be incurred for multi-year contracts shall in no case exceed the allotment released for the purpose during the year.
-Procurement covering multi-year contracts shall be subject to guidelines issued by the GPPB and/or the DBW.
+In all instances, the obligation to be incurred for multi-year projects shall in no case exceed the allotment released for the purpose during the year.
+Procurement of multi-year projects shall be subject to the provisions of R.A.
+No. 9184 and its IRR and the guidelines issued by the GPPB.

-For multi-year contracts, the full amount indicated in the NYOA issued by the DBM shall be the basis for the certification of availability of funds required under Section 33 hereof.

-Sec.
-32. Lease-purchase Agreements.
-Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs are authorized to use their respective annual rental appropriations for office space or building for the acquisition thereof under a lease-purchase agreement, subject to the following:

-- (a) The annual lease payment shall not exceed the annual rental appropriations at the time of signing of the lease-purchase agreement; and - (b) Any available MOOE allotments for Repair and Naintenance, Transportation and Delivery, Supplies and Materials, Utility Expenses, Printing and Binding, and Storage Expenses may be used by the agency to accelerate the lease purchase payments whenever such would lower the amortization cost or total contract price of the office space or building.

-Sec.
-33. Certification of Availability of Funds.
+- Sec.
+27. Lease-Purchase Agreements.
+Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autnomy and SUCs are authorized to use their respective annual rental appropriations for office space or building for the acquisition thereof under a lease-purchase agreement, subject to the following: - (a) The annual lease payment shall not exceed the annual rental appropriations at the time of signing of the lease-purchase agreement; and - (b) Any available MOOE allotments for repair and maintenance, transportation and delivery, supplies and materials, utility expenses, printing and binding, and storage expenses may be used by the agency to accelerate the lease purchase payments whenever such would lower the amortization cost or total contract of the office space or building. - Sec.
+28. Certification of Availability of Funds.
 All expenditures or obligations chargeable against any authorized allotment shall require a certification of availability of funds from the agency chief accountant in accordance with Section 40, Chapter 5 and Section 58, Chapter 7, Book VI of E.O.
 No. 292.
-The certification of availability of funds sufficient to cover the cost of the contracted activities shall be contained in, and made part of, the contract duly signed by the chief accountant of the contracting agency pursuant to the provision of P.D.
-No. 1445.
+The certification of availability of funds sufficient to cover the cost of the contracted activities shall be contained in, and made part of, the contract duly signed by the Chief Accountant of the contracting agency pursuant to the provision of P.D.
+No. 1445. - Sec.
+29. Harmonized National Research and Development Agenda.
+The DOST, in consultation with government research institutions and other agencies concerned, shall prepare a harmonized national research and development agenda for the government covering all major research and development programs and projects or those costing Ten Million Pesos (P10,000,000) and above.
+The proposed agenda shall be submitted for approval by the Director General of NEDA.

+The harmonized national research and development agenda shall be directly related to the priorities under the Philippine Development Plan.

+The DOST, in coordination with the DILG, shall ensure that all output under the Harmonized National Research and Development Agenda shall be disseminated to all Local Government Units for their application whenever possible.

+The DOST shall submit to the DBM, the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, a copy of the approved Harmonized National Research and Development Agenda.
+The Secretary of Science and Technology and the Agency's web administrator or his/her equivalent shall be responsible for ensuring that the approved Harmonized National Research and Development Agenda is posted on the Agency's website.

 Sec.
-34. Harmonized Priority Research Agenda.
-The DOST, in consultation with government research institutions and other agencies concerned, shall prepare a harmonized priority research agenda for the government covering all major research and development programs and projects or those costing One Hundred Willion Pesos (P100,000,000) and above.

-The harmonized priority research agenda shall be directly related to the priorities under the Philippine Development Plan (2011-2016) and consider, among others, the National Research and Development Extension Agenda and Programs for Agriculture and Fisheries (2011-2016) formulated and approved by the DA.
-The proposed harmonized priority research agenda shall be submitted for approval by the Director General of NEDA.

-All appropriations in this Act intended for new research and development shall be released only if included in the approved Harmonized Priority Research Agenda, upon determination by the DA or DOST, as the case may be.
-In case there are new research programs or projects which need to be implemented prior to the approval of the harmonized priority research agenda, the agency concerned must first secure the approval of the Economic Development Cluster created under E.O.
-No. 43, s.
-2011, through the Secretary of Finance as its Chairperson, prior to implementation of said new research programs or projects.

-The DOST shall submit to the DBN, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, a copy of the approved Harmonized Priority Research Agenda.
-The Secretary of Science and Technology and the Agency's web administrator or his/her equivalent shall be responsible for ensuring that the approved Harmonized Priority Research Agenda is posted on the Agency's website.

-Sec.
-35. Programs and Projects Related to Gender and Development.
+30. Programs and Projects Related to Gender and Development.
 All agencies of the government shall formulate a Gender and Development (GAD) Plan designed to address gender issues within their concerned sectors or mandate and implement the applicable provisions under R.A.
-No. 9710 or the Wagna Carta of Women, Convention on the Elimination of All Forms of Discrimination Against Women, the Beijing Platform for Action, the Philippine Plan for Gender-Responsive Development (1995-2025), and the Philippine Development Plan (2011-2016).
+No. 9710 or the Magna Carta of Women, Convention on the Elimination of All Porms of Discrimination Against Women, the Beijing Platform for Action, the Philippine Plan for Gender-Responsive Development (1995-2025) and the Philippine Development Plan.